-LHC’s exciting proposals for the first phase of development of the West Carclaze Garden Village are to go on display on 3rd and 4th August 2018.
+LHC Design’s detailed plans for the first phase of development of the West Carclaze Garden Village have been submitted to Cornwall Council planning department.

-Outline plans were approved last year to reuse former china clay land north of St Austell to create a vibrant and sustainable new eco-community featuring 1500 new homes, community facilities and 350 acres of green space.
+Outline plans were approved earlier this year to reuse former china clay land north of St Austell to create a vibrant and sustainable new eco-community featuring 1500 new homes, community facilities and 350 acres of green space.

-John Baulch, Architect and LHC Director, who has been involved with the Garden Village from the outset said:
+LHC Director, John Baulch, has been involved with the Garden Village project from the outset said:

 “It isn’t often that a project comes along which excites our imagination and engages our skills so completely.
 The philosophy of the West Carclaze Garden Village is unique for the region and we’re proud to have been so closely involved with its genesis, and its progress.